SofteqDG/ios-objective-c-coding-style/README.md

 ### Case Statements

 Braces are not required for `case` statements, unless enforced by complier.
-Braces MUST be added for all `case` statements if they are required for at least one `case` statement. `default` statement MUST be always included.
+Braces MUST be added for all `case` statements if they are required for at least one `case` statement. `default` statement MUST always be the last case and MUST always be included.

 **For example:**